eslint/eslint/docs/src/extend/index.md

 ## [Custom Parsers](custom-parsers)

-If you aren't going to use the default parser of ESLint, this section explains about using custom parsers.
+If you don't want to use the default parser of ESLint, this section explains how to create custom parsers.

 ## [Share Configurations](shareable-configs)